abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 real cause of tension, of *dukkha*, of stress within.

 Every monastery is the same during the festival season.
-It draws together a large complex array of different tasks that need to be taken care of with so many extra people lending a hand while also being part of the mix.
+It draws together a large, complex array of different tasks that need to be taken care of with so many extra people lending a hand while also being part of the mix.
 As Luang Por Pasanno was saying yesterday, we need to lean into the wind in a very conscious way so as to counteract the tendency